+Levels and types of gambling access are considered when determining applications for gaming venue licenses or planning permits.
 For pokies, the social impact in a community is often measured by considering the number of machines per 1,000 people.

 An independent government authority whose primary responsibility is to ensure that individuals and businesses comply with Australian competition, fair trading, and consumer protection laws-in particular the Competition and Consumer Act 2010.

 A national industry body that aims to support a sustainable gambling industry providing entertainment and economic benefits while promoting gambling education, responsible gambling awareness, quality gambling research and evidence-based policy.

 A physical computer terminal or device developed by Sportsbet which allows a user, by means of a touch screen, to place bets.
-The terminals communicate with Sportsbet's servers which are strategically located at its licensed premises in Darwin.
+The terminals communicate with Sportsbet's servers, which are strategically located at its licensed premises in Darwin.

 A betting facility which acts as a market place for punters to trade bets at different prices and quantities, similar to a bookmaker.

 By law in Victoria, gambling providers must have a Responsible Gambling Code of Conduct.
 The code of conduct must meet a number of requirements and be accepted by the Victorian Commission for Gambling and Liquor Regulation (VCGLR).

-The dividend (payout) price you receive for your bet at the time of placing the bet is fixed, and will not change throughout the event.
+The dividend (payout) price you receive for your bet at the time of placing the bet is fixed, so will not change throughout the event.
 The odds offered at the time of the particular bet are the odds paid regardless of how much extra money might go on later.